First Published: 19th of January, 2021Last updated: July 26, 2022 at 22:28 pm

 12 pieces of clove.

-Orange peel: orange peel of half an orange.
-Please note: you cannot use fresh orange peel: If necessary.
-Put the orange peel in the sun to dry for a day or two.
+Orange peel of half an orange.
+Please note: you cannot use fresh orange peel: If necessary. put the orange peel in the sun to dry for a day or two.

-Note: You may use a pepperpot or a normal pot in making pepperpot.
+Note: You may use a pressure pot or a normal pot in making pepperpot.
 However, a normal pot will take longer for the beef to soften.
 A pressure pot is a better option since it also locks the ingredients into the pot airtight.

-Level the beef in the pot and throw water to slightly cover the beef.
+Level the beef in the pot and throw water to slightly cover the beef by about two inches.
 This is an important step.
-The water should just cover the beef by a quarter of an inch.
+The water should just cover the beef by about two inches.
+About twelve cups of water should be enough.

-Now add Cassava Casareep: 1/4 of a pint or a little over.
+Now add the 1/2 pint of cassava casareep.
 Pour it over the ingredients in the pot.

 Note that some casareep are mild (tastes like marmite) while some are bitter.
 The bitter ones are thicker and blacker.
 If you lean it, it takes longer to come out of the bottle.
 Mild casareep flows easier.
 Mild casareep is preferred to make pepperpot.

-Put the cover on the pressure pot and leave to cook for five whistles of the pepperpot (about 25 to 30 minutes on a new pressure pot).
-This is soft beef from a young cow.
-If you have harder beef from an older cow, you should give it ten whistles (about 1 hour).
+Put the cover on the pressure pot and leave to cook on high heat for 1 hour.
+This is assuming that you have soft beef from a young cow.
+If you have harder beef from an older cow, you should let it cook for about two hours.
+Please note that these timings may vary depending on your heat source.

 Now turn off the stove and allow the pot to cool down.
-Open the pot and stir the ingredients.
-Taste the pepperpot.
-If the pepperpot is bitter, you can add one pot spoon of sugar or to suit your taste.
-If the pepperpot is not bitter, you can add just two tablespoons of sugar.
-Add one tablespoon of salt.
-Taste and if necessary increase the salt.
-Add salt with caution as you cannot undo adding salt.
-Now stir the ingredients before closing the pot and putting back on the fire for about 20 minutes more (about 4 whistles).
+Open the pot and stir the ingredients well.
+Add one tablespoon of salt, and one potspoon of sugar, then stir the ingredients before closing the pot and putting it back on the fire for about 30 minutes more.

 Now your pepperpot is ready to eat, but it tastes much better after 4 days.